lgoyes/BookNotes/WorkingEffectivelyWithLegacyCode-MichaelFeathers.md

 #### Improving Design

 * When we want to alter software's structure to make it more maintainable, generally we want to keep its behaviour intact also.
 When we drop hebaior in that process, we often call that a bug.
-* We can write tests to make sure that existing behavior doesn't change and take small steps to verify that all along the process.
+* The act of improving design without changing its behavior is called _refactoring_.
+The idea behind refactoring is that we can write tests to make sure that existing behavior doesn't change and take small steps to verify that all along the process.
+* Instead of making general cleanup (low-risk things), we are making a series of small structural modifications.

 #### Optimization